Stories of HopeRemembering Harvest Celebration 2022 - live in person!Posted on: Sep 29, 2022

 Proceeds from the evening’s event will directly benefit four key areas at the Lois Hole Hospital For Women: the expansion of the Allard Hereditary Breast and Ovarian Cancer Clinic; increased research by the Cavarzan Chair in Mature Women’s Health Research; and advancements in urogynecological treatment for pelvic floor disorders.
 Funds will also support a five-year pilot program to enable a reconciled model of medicine for Indigenous women who seek care at our hospital, called the Indigenous Cultural Partnership.

 The evening was once again emceed by CTV’s Carmen Leibel, and throughout the program we were fortunate to be joined by key healthcare contributors and advocates, such as Malachy Carroll, the General Manager, Syncrude Research & Development, Elder Will Campbell, and our Harvest co-chairs Lisa Diamond, Dr. Jerrold Diamond, Bhupinder Lalh and Dr. Saranjeev Lalh.
-Royal Alexandra Hospital Foundation President and CEO, Sharlene Rutherford, spoke about the impact and ongoing need for a dedicated women’s hospital in a powerful speech you can watch below.
+Royal Alexandra Hospital Foundation President and CEO, Sharlene Rutherford, spoke about the impact and ongoing need for a dedicated women’s hospital.

 We also heard from the executive director of the Lois Hole Hospital for Women, Tracee Pratt, about her challenging journey from hospital leadership to cancer patient and back again.
 She was joined on stage by the Honourable Anne McLellan who announced an extra special honourific naming in recognition of the intrepid Dale Sheard—a woman who is no stranger to the Royal Alexandra Hospital or Edmonton’s philanthropic community.